Skip to content

 Summary

-Core Principle: Context is used only within the pipeline.
-Controllers know nothing about the execution model and focus solely on business logic.
+Core Principle: With Context hierarchy separation, HTTP, Event Consumers, and WebSockets share the same pipeline model.
+Controllers are completely unaware of the execution model and focus solely on business logic.